autarc/img.widget.js/readme.md

 Annotation
 ----------

-My motivation for this project was to simplify the embedding of a JavaScript Plugin.
+My motivation for this project was to simplify the process of embedding a JavaScript Plugin.
 While it's an usual approach to put the (late) loading scripts at the end of the website, for inplace elements like images/videos/audio this would be unnecessary.
-To modify them - the <script> can be at the point where the original media type should be present.
+To modify them - the script-Tag can be right at the point where the original media type should be placed.